 - prominent mucinous component occasionally results in T1 hyperintensity

-- haemorrhage and calcification can also lead to regions of hyper- or hypointensity
+- hemorrhage and calcification can also lead to regions of hyper- or hypointensity

 - overall high intensity

-- low intensity may be seen at the tumour margins because of haemorrhage (myxopapillary ependymomas are the subtype of ependymomas that are most prone to haemorrhage 8)
+- low intensity may be seen at the tumor margins because of hemorrhage (myxopapillary ependymomas are the subtype of ependymomas that are most prone to hemorrhage 8)